Mandi (1983 film): Plot

 For years, an aging Rukmini Bai has been the Madame of a brothel in Hyderabad, India.
 The women in the brothel live in harmony.
-Rukmini Bai takes pride in the talent of her women, especially Zeenat who is a classical singer, and Basanti who is a classical dancer.
+Rukmini Bai takes pride in the talent of her women, especially Zeenat, who is a classical singer, and Basanti, who is a classical dancer.
 Rukmini Bai is quite possessive about the virginal Zeenat and does not let her get into prostitution.
 She is protective of her from the customers who wish to deflower Zeenat.

 One day Rukmini Bai learns that she now has a new landlord Mr. Gupta, whose daughter Malti is to marry Mr. Aggarwal's son, Sushil, shortly.
 Given the finesse of Zeenat and Basanti, Mr. Gupta invites Rukmini Bai with her women to perform at his daughter's engagement ceremony.
 During the performance, Sushil is smitten by Zeenat's beauty and approaches her in the dressing room.
 Zeenat also gets attracted to Sushil.
-In the meanwhile, it is shown that the City Councillor, Shantidevi, who also runs the Women's Organisation of the town is averse to Rukmini Bai and her doings.
+Meanwhile, it is shown that the City Councillor, Shantidevi, who also runs the Women's Organisation of the town is averse to Rukmini Bai and her doings.
 In a Municipal Committee meeting, she proposes that the brothel should be moved out of town, in order to protect the town from getting corrupted.
 The committee agrees to her demands and Rukmini Bai and her women are forced to relocate to the outskirts of the city which happens to be near the Dargah of Baba Karak Shah.
 This attracts a lot of people, and Rukmini Bai's brothel starts thriving.